-If you do choose to use the latest image, then you want to consider how you will keep the agent up-to-date.
-If you have used the imagePullPolicy: Always option, then the latest image will be pulled on each startup and your agent will continue to get updates.
-To keep some consistency, you may instead choose to manually update the local cache by periodically forcing a pull instead of always pulling on startup.
+If you do choose to use the latest image, then you will want to consider how you will keep the agent up to date.

+- If you have used the imagePullPolicy: Always option, then the latest image will be pulled on each startup and your agent will continue to get updates. - Alternatively, you may instead choose to manually update the local cache by periodically forcing a pull instead of always pulling on startup: